 What do I have to do?

+Walk 50km, 75km, 100km or a distance of your choice during October and raise vital funds to support young Western Australians.
 Wherever you live, whatever your ability, you can decide when and where to complete Walk with Me.

 You're welcome to complete the challenge in a way that works best for you.